Transport and phase separation of active Brownian particles in fluctuating environments: Collective Behavior

-In this work, we consider a system of $N=1600$ particles in a box with spatial extensions of $L_x=L_y=60\sigma$, where the periodic boundary conditions are implemented along both $x$ and $y$-directions.
-Following Refs.~\cite{siebert2017phase,buttinoni2013dynamical,fischer2019aggregation,liao2018clustering}, we choose $\sigma=1$, and $\epsilon\gg k_\mathrm{B}T$~ such that which mimics the hard-core interaction. \modified{Note that the force, $\mathbf{F}_i$, enters the dynamics of the particle with a prefactor $D^\star_T\varUpsilon_i(t)/(k_BT)$ [see \equrefs{mle-dense}].
-This prefactor does not play any role for a truly hard-core interaction, where the force is either zero (where there is no overlap) or infinite (in the case of an overlap).
-Nevertheless, as the implemented potential in our study only mimics the true hard-core interaction, this prefactor plays an important role: the particles are effectively softer when they have smaller translational diffusion.
-This is particularly important as there a high probability for small values of diffusion coefficients for the chosen random process of $\varUpsilon_i(t)$~.
-To avoid this undesired deviation of $\mathbf{F}_i$ from the hard-core interaction, we set $\epsilon$ of the potential such that $D^\star_T\varUpsilon_i(t)\epsilon/(k_BT)=100$ for all the particles and for all times.
-This way we avoid the undesired softening of the particles, which is known to hinder the MIPS.
-It is worth mentioning that with these choice of parameters, our reduced interaction energy $\epsilon/(k_BT)$ is two orders of magnitude larger than the previous studies~\cite{}, which leads to formation of more stable structures.} The time integration of the resulting equations is performed using the first order forward Euler scheme with a much smaller time-step compared to the single particle simulations, $\delta t=10^{-5}$, to avoid large overlap of the effective hard-disks~\cite{liao2018clustering}.
-Initially, the particles are positioned on a regular square lattice and the system is simulated for $t=50$ in Lennard-Jones time-units to reach its steady-state.
+For the interacting case, we consider a system of $N=1600$ particles in a square box with lengths $L_x=L_y=60\sigma$, where periodic boundary conditions are implemented along both $x$ and $y$-directions.
+Following Refs.~\cite{siebert2017phase,buttinoni2013dynamical,fischer2019aggregation,liao2018clustering}, we choose $\sigma=1$, and $\epsilon\gg k_\mathrm{B}T$~ such that the repulsion comes close to a hard-core interaction.
+Note that the force, $\mathbf{F}_i$, enters the dynamics of the particle with a prefactor $D^\star_T\varUpsilon_i(t)/(k_BT)$ [see \equrefs{mle-dense}].
+This prefactor does not play a role for a true hard-core interaction, where the force is either zero (no overlap) or infinite (overlap).
+However, in our case, this prefactor does play an important role: the particles become effectively softer when $D^\star_T\varUpsilon_i(t)$ becomes small, which is a likely case for the chosen random process of $\varUpsilon_i(t)$.

+To avoid this undesired effect, we set the repulsive potential $\epsilon$ such that $D^\star_T\varUpsilon_i(t)\epsilon/(k_BT)=100$ for all the particles and for all times.
+In this way, we avoid the undesired softening of the particles.
+It is worth mentioning that with these choice of parameters, our reduced interaction energy $\epsilon/(k_BT)$ is two orders of magnitude larger than in previous studies~\cite{blaschke2016phase,liao2018clustering,siebert2017phase}.
+The time integration of the resulting equations is performed using a first-order forward Euler scheme with a much smaller time-step compared to the single particle simulations, $\delta t=10^{-5}$, to avoid overlap situation of the disks~\cite{liao2018clustering}.
+Initially, the particles are positioned on a regular square lattice and the system is simulated for $t=50$ in Lennard-Jones time units to reach its stead state.
 All the measurements begin after this transient regime.
 To obtain reasonable statistics, $N_s=5$ independent samples are considered.